 My Approach To Eating For Health (and staying sane)

 In all honesty, I would rather not eat things that make me feel unwell when eaten often, and I do have a keen interest in keeping fit and well, so I adopt little strategies to support myself.
-If I’m going out for a coffee straight from the school drop-off l make sure I have a balanced and filling breakfast first – it’s not rocket science!
+If I’m going out to meet friends for a coffee l make sure I have a balanced and filling breakfast or brunch first – it’s not rocket science!
 If I’ve eaten a lovely breakfast at home I’m in with a fighting chance of genuinely not wanting to eat cake or biscuits and that’s quite empowering.

 When I eat out I want to make the most of it.
 I LOVE FOOD!
 And socially, I love nothing more than going out for lunch or dinner.
 When I look at a menu I do make an effort to look for a dish that’s either fish or meat with vegetables, because I enjoy eating that way.
 I rarely eat pasta dishes or pizzas, but it’s not unheard of.
 Many restaurants understand how to cater for specific dietary requirements in any case, but in general I find there is something on the menu that fits the bill.
 I might make the effort to have a lovely, healthy (and very delicious) main meal, but then have a chocolate fondant for desert.
 And why shouldn’t I?
-I work hard, I eat well most of the time, and I love chocolate!
-It’s also much easier to get gluten free deserts these days, which is very welcome.
-I’ve become much better at sharing deserts as my taste buds and desire for sweet things have reduced over the years!
+I take conscious care of my health, I eat well most of the time, and I love chocolate!
+I’ve become much better at sharing deserts as my taste buds and desire for sweet things have reduced over the years…

 Finding Your Approach To Eating For Health

-When working towards a lifestyle change in the way you eat it might include removing certain foods from your diet and replacing them with others, but to make this achievable and long-lasting it requires some work and patience.
+When working towards a lifestyle change in the way you eat, it might include removing certain foods from your diet and replacing them with others.
+To make this achievable and long-lasting it requires some work and patience.
 It’s really important to recognise that at times you will find yourself in situations where you need to relax things a bit too.
 That’s fine!
 That’s life!
-And when healthy eating is your lifestyle and not a faddy ‘diet’ then you can do so and not feel any sort of anxiety or guilt about it.
+And when healthy eating is your lifestyle and not a faddy ‘diet’ then a little flexibility is absolutely fine, and probably beneficial.

 For me, judgement, guilt or anxiety shouldn’t feature in our relationship with food, but all too often it’s what I hear and see from my clients.
 It’s so easy to pick up messages – often from our formative years – that impose on us a barrier to enjoying and rejoicing in food.